BLUE HORIZON, BOOK 4

 “Did you strong-arm him to sell?”
 Patch asked with a growl.

 Merlin narrowed his eyes at his former crewmate.
 “It was his own decision to sell the ship when I informed him that I would be taking the crew back with me to Dennier.”
 There were many surprised looks at this.
 “Your employment contracts belong to me, not to this ship.
 He admitted that he didn’t have the funds to establish another crew and set up a new business on his own, so he offered to sell.”

 “So you did strong-arm him!”
 Patch exclaimed.

 Merlin stood his ground.
-“The only other alternative would have been for him to buy out all of your work contracts, but if he didn’t have funds to hire a new crew, he didn’t have them for that either.”
+“The idea to sell was his own, and there was no coercion to do so.
+The only other alternative would have been for him to buy out all of your work contracts, but if he didn’t have funds to hire a new crew, he didn’t have them for that either.”
 He crossed his arms and stared down the brazen raccoon.
 “Now, shut up and let me continue.”
 The engineer couldn’t meet his direct gaze for more than a moment and had to turn away.